 According to Takaravasha (1994), cotton was introduced in Gokwe by colonial farmers, and it pulled a lot of immigrants within the area from Chirumhanzu, Chivhu, Pote and Gutu which formed a group of people called "Madheruka".
 It is during this period that cotton was introduced to small holder communal farmers.
 In Gokwe North District, 53% of farmers used income from cotton to sustain their livelihoods, 20% used a combination of income from cotton and maize production, while 18% used wage savings (Govereh et al 1999).
-Such statistics indicate that cotton is a major source of livelihood for a large part of the population especially small holder farmers in Gokwe no longer see the value in their trade as the continue to incur losses.
+Such statistics indicate that cotton is a major source of livelihood for a large part of the population especially small holder farmers from drier parts of the country like Gokwe Nembudziya Ward 12.
+Cotton farmers in Gokwe no longer see the value in their trade as the continue to incur losses.
 Some farmers have indicated that a shift to growing sunflowers is an option they are currently exploring.